 Chinatown provides countless ways to spend your money from the hippest retail for sneakerheads (Livestock) or indie design fans (El Kartel) to award-winning restaurants like Kissa Tanto and Bao Bei.
 The list is exhaustive but we’ve distilled it to a few faves.

-Shop at: El Kartel, Space Lab, Bombast Interiors, Flatspot Longboard shop, Livestock, Ming Wo Cookware
+Shop at: El Kartel, Space Lab, Bombast Interiors, Flatspot Longboard shop, Livestock, Ming Wo Cookware, and Haven.

-Eat at: Kissa Tanto, Mamie Taylor’s, Juke Fried Chicken, Fat Mao Noodles, Keefer Lounge, The Union, Umaluma Vegan Gelato, Virtuous Pie
+Eat at: Kissa Tanto, Mamie Taylor’s, Juke Fried Chicken, Fat Mao Noodles, Phnom Penh, Keefer Lounge, The Union, Umaluma Vegan Gelato & Virtuous Pie.

 Enticed by all the things Vancouver’s Chinatown has to offer?
 If you don’t call Vancouver home yet, make sure to start your apartment search and find the perfect apartment to rent.